The automorphism group and limit set of a bounded domain I: the finite type case: Solvable subgroups

 \section{Solvable subgroups}

-In this section we establish an analogue of a result of Byers~\cite{B1976}.
-In particular, Byers proved the following: if $X$ is a complete simply connected Riemannian manifold with sectional curvature bounded above by a negative number and $S$ is a solvable subgroup of the isometry group of $X$, then either $S$ has a fixed point in $X$, a fixed point in the geodesic boundary of $X$, or leaves some geodesic in $X$ invariant.
+In this section we establish an analogue of a result of Byers~\cite{B1976}: if $X$ is a complete simply connected Riemannian manifold with sectional curvature bounded above by a negative number and $S$ is a solvable subgroup of the isometry group of $X$, then either $S$ has a fixed point in $X$, a fixed point in the geodesic boundary of $X$, or leaves some geodesic in $X$ invariant.

 For finite type domains we prove the following analogue of Byer's theorem.